CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

 * `heur_id`: Heuristic ID as set in the service manifest
 * `attack_id`: (optional) Attack ID related to the heuristic
-* `signature`: (optional) Signature Name that triggered the heuristic
+* `signature`: (optional) Signature name that triggered the heuristic

 ???
 Example
-    Excerpt from Assemblyline Result sample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)
+    Excerpt from the Assemblyline ResultSample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)

     ```python
     ...
-    # If the section needs to affect the score of the file you need to set a heuristics
+    # If the section needs to affect the score of the file you need to set a heuristic
     #   Here we will pick one at random
-    #     In addition to add a heuristic, we will associated a signature with the heuristic,
+    #     In addition to adding a heuristic, we will associate a signature to the heuristic.
-    #     we're doing this by adding the signature name to the heuristic.
-(Here we generating a random name)
+    #     We're doing this by adding the signature name to the heuristic.
+(Here we use a random name)
     text_section.set_heuristic(3, signature="sig_one")
     ...
     ```

 ## Section types
-These are all the result section types that Assemblyline support, you can see a screenshot of each sections as well as the code that was used to generate the actual section.
+These are all result section types that Assemblyline supports.
+You can see a screenshot of each section as well as the code that was used to generate the actual section.

 ### TEXT

 ![TEXT](./images/text.png)

 ??? example "Code used to generate the TEXT section"
-    Excerpt from Assemblyline Result sample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)
+    Excerpt from the Assemblyline ResultSample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)

     ```python
     ...
     # ==================================================================
     # Standard text section: BODY_FORMAT.TEXT - DEFAULT
-    #   Text sections basically just dumps the text to the screen...
+    #   Text sections basically just dump the text to the screen...
-    #     All sections scores will be SUMed in the service result
+    #     The scores of all sections will be SUMed in the service result
     #     The Result classification will be the highest classification found in the sections
     text_section = ResultSection('Example of a default section')
     # You can add lines to your section one at a time
     #   Here we will generate a random line
     text_section.add_line(get_random_phrase())
     # Or your can add them from a list
-    #   Here we will generate random amount of random lines
+    #   Here we will generate a random amount of random lines
     text_section.add_lines([get_random_phrase() for _ in range(random.randint(1, 5))])
-    # You can tag data to a section, tagging is used to to quickly find defining information about a file
+    # You can tag data to a section.
+Tagging is used to quickly find defining information about a file
     text_section.add_tag("attribution.implant", "ResultSample")
     # If the section needs to affect the score of the file you need to set a heuristics
     #   Here we will pick one at random
-    #     In addition to add a heuristic, we will associated a signature with the heuristic,
+    #     In addition to adding a heuristic, we will associate a signature to the heuristic.
-    #     we're doing this by adding the signature name to the heuristic.
-(Here we generating a random name)
+    #     We're doing this by adding the signature name to the heuristic.
+(Here we use a random name)
     text_section.set_heuristic(3, signature="sig_one")
-    # You can attach attack ids to heuristics after they where defined
+    # You can attach ATT&CK IDs to heuristics after they where defined
     text_section.heuristic.add_attack_id(random.choice(list(software_map.keys())))
     text_section.heuristic.add_attack_id(random.choice(list(attack_map.keys())))
     text_section.heuristic.add_attack_id(random.choice(list(group_map.keys())))
     text_section.heuristic.add_attack_id(random.choice(list(revoke_map.keys())))
-    # Same thing for the signatures, they can be added to heuristic after the fact and you can even say how
+    # Same thing for the signatures, they can be added to a heuristic after the fact and you can even say how
     #   many time the signature fired by setting its frequency.
 If you call add_signature_id twice with the
-    #   same signature, this will effectively increase the frequency of the signature.
+    #   same signature, this will also increase the frequency of the signature.
     text_section.heuristic.add_signature_id("sig_two", score=20, frequency=2)
     text_section.heuristic.add_signature_id("sig_two", score=20, frequency=3)
     text_section.heuristic.add_signature_id("sig_three")
     text_section.heuristic.add_signature_id("sig_three")
     text_section.heuristic.add_signature_id("sig_four", score=0)
-    # The heuristic for text_section should have the following properties
+    # The heuristic for text_section should have the following properties:
-    #   1. 1 attack ID: T1066
+    #   1. 1 ATT&CK ID: T1066
     #   2. 4 signatures: sig_one, sig_two, sig_three and sig_four
-    #   3. Signature frequencies are cumulative therefor they will be as follow:
+    #   3. Signature frequencies are cumulative, therefore they will be as follows:
     #      - sig_one = 1
     #      - sig_two = 5
     #      - sig_three = 2
     #      - sig_four = 1
-    #   4. The score used by each heuristic is driven by the following rules: signature_score_map is higher
+    #   4. The score used by each heuristic is driven by the following rules: signature_score_map is the highest
     #      priority, then score value for the add_signature_id is in second place and finally the default
-    #      heuristic score is use.
-Therefor the score used to calculate the total score for the text_section is
+    #      heuristic score is used.
+The score used to calculate the total score for the text_section is
-    #      as follow:
+    #      as follows:
     #      - sig_one: 10    -> heuristic default score
     #      - sig_two: 20    -> score provided by the function add_signature_id
     #      - sig_three: 30  -> score provided by the heuristic map